zhangce/kbp/README.md

 To validate this step, you should be able to connect to the database by running the following commands:

     >> source env_db.sh
-    >> psql -h $PGHOST -p $PGPORT -l
+    >> psql -l
                                             List of databases
               Name           |  Owner   | Encoding | Collate | Ctype |   Access privileges
     -------------------------+----------+----------+---------+-------+-----------------------
      template0               | postgres | UTF8     | C       | C     | =c/postgres          +
     ...

-<a id="loading" href="#"> </a>
 ### Loading initial data

 The initial database dump contains the following tables:
-- `sentence`: contains processed sentence data by an [NLP extractor](walkthrough-extras.html#nlp_extractor).
+- `sentence`: contains processed sentence data by an [NLP extractor](http://deepdive.stanford.edu/doc/walkthrough-extras.html#nlp_extractor).
 This table contains tokenized words, lemmatized words, POS tags, NER tags, dependency paths for each sentence.
 The table contains 70805 sentences, which is 0.2% of the full corpus for 2010.
 - `kb`: Contains tuples of the form (entity1, relation, entity2); this is the knowledge base used for distant supervision.
 - `entities`: A set of entities from Freebase.
 - `fbalias`: Freebase aliases for entities (a single entity can have several aliases).